Font licensing 101: The basics of font usage for brands and creatives.

 Fonts and font licensing have long been difficult to coordinate.
 IT and procurement teams want visibility into what is being licensed, how fonts are used, and where they are deployed, while designers and creatives just want to focus on their work and use the best font for each project.

 Simplifying the way you access, license and deploy fonts allows your brand to be agile and adaptable, to roll out new designs quickly, and to grow with your customers.
-We live and breathe fonts, which means we can help you overcome these challenges and make the most of the opportunities a better approach to fonts can offer.
+We live and breathe fonts, which means we can help you overcome these challenges and develop a font strategy that works for you.

 Questions about your brand's existing font licenses?